2Corinthians 10 (web)

 vs 7 How do you know you belong to Christ?
 (Extensively covered in 1John)

-How my we misevaluate people on the surface and have you ever done so?
+How might we misevaluate people on the surface and have you ever done so?

 vs 8 How did Paul's view of authority - even his own - differ from that of the world?